mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/java/string/README.md

 ```

 Objects of the above type know about their length, allow for random access of the characters they contain and can be converted to character arrays.
-No methods are supplied that can change an object's contents.
+None of the supplied methods can change an object's contents.

 #### 1.1.1 An array of characters